BinaryBirds/swift-http/README.md

 ## Install

-You can simply use `SwiftHtml` as a dependency via the Swift Package Manager:
+You can simply use `SwiftHttp` as a dependency via the Swift Package Manager:

 ```swift
 .package(url: "https://github.com/binarybirds/swift-http", from: "1.0.0"),